Timelike Entanglement Entropy in Higher Curvature Gravity: Timelike entanglement entropy for a strip-like subsystem in Lovelock gravity

-with $f(z)\approx 1-mz^4$, where $m$ characterizes the near-boundary deviation from the pure AdS metric.
+where $z_h$ denotes the horizon of the black brane.
+Near the AdS boundary the metric function behaves as $f(z)\approx 1 - m z^4$ with $m = 1/z_h^4$, which is the form employed in our analysis.
+Importantly, our argument does not rely on assumptions about the infrared region $z\to\infty$ \cite{Bhattacharya:2012mi}.
+Since the Gauss--Bonnet--AdS black brane corresponds holographically to a thermal state of the boundary CFT, the parameter $m$ measures the energy density of the excitation.
+In particular, the small-$m$ regime can be interpreted as a low-thermal excitation, i.e.\ a slightly thermalized state close to the vacuum.
+Our analysis in this paper is therefore focused on the small-$m$ regime, where a controlled perturbative expansion of timelike entanglement entropy can be performed, while the study of generic $m$ corresponding to fully thermalized states is left for future work. }.
 Unless stated otherwise, all higher-curvature gravitational corrections in this work refer to timelike entanglement entropy in such excited states. $m$ reflects the asymptotic behavior of the gravity background near the boundary. {It is challenging to obtain an exact expression for the timelike entanglement entropy in a black hole background within Lovelock gravity.
 To make progress, both the excitation parameter $m$ and the Lovelock couplings $c_p$ are treated as small perturbative parameters.
 In this regime, the method of~\cite{Guo:2013aca} can be adopted, expanding the entropy as a series in these small quantities:

 where $\lambda$ collects all parameters ($m$, $c_p$), $\mathcal{M}$ represents the exact solution of the extremal surface, and $\mathcal{M}_0$ represents the solution of the extremal surface when $m, c_p=0$.
 Since $m$ and $c_p$ are independent parameters, and we wish to simultaneously consider the effects of both higher-derivative gravitational corrections and the excitation, we retain terms in the above expression up to and including order $O(m)O(c_p)$, while discarding terms of order $O(m^2)$ or $O(c_p^2)$. }